Workers Compensation Lawyers in Greenville, SC

 In some cases, especially those involving repetitive stress injuries, the 90-day clock doesn’t begin ticking until the date at which the employee discovered or could have discovered the condition.
 This means that anyone who is diagnosed with something like carpal tunnel syndrome has 90 days from the date of diagnosis, not the date at which the earliest wrist injury occurred.

 Find a workers comp lawyer in Greenville, SC

 Once you’ve reported the accident to a supervisor you will likely be sent to a doctor selected by your employer.
 Under South Carolina law, the employer has the right to select the physician.
 At this early stage it’s important to cooperate and follow instructions given by both your employer and treating physician.

-Once you’ve seen a doctor, the next step taken by many injured workers is to contact a skilled South Carolina workers compensation attorney.
-It is your lawyer’s job to dive into the details of your case and evaluate not only the extent of your injuries, but also the potential value of your case.
+Once you’ve seen a doctor, the next step taken by many injured workers is to contact a skilled South Carolina workers comp lawyer.
+It is your workers compensation lawyer’s job to dive into the details of your case and evaluate not only the extent of your injuries, but also the potential value of your case.
 Your workers comp lawyer will advise you on what steps need to be taken next to ensure your case is put in the best position possible.

 File a workers compensation claim